 Some sticky questions arise for founders who may reduce their roles over time.
 Since the founders risked their reputations, capital and income to start a firm, shouldn’t they be compensated for that?
 And, for how long: the first fund only, or the next 10?

 What if a founding partner is older and wants to spend more time with his family?
 What is a solution that is fair for him and the other partners?
 What if a founding partner becomes sick or dies?
-Does his family inherit the management company?
+Does her family inherit the management company?
 And, why would the founders ever give up voting control of the management company?
 That means one day they will be “voted off the island.”

 It’s also tricky for the next generation of partners.
 When are newer partners admitted to the management company, and if so, how much economics and voting are they given?
 How do both evolve over time?
 Do new partners buy their management company pieces or get them for free?
 If new partners have to “buy in,” how do you set the price?